Sunday, September 5, 2010

-Sodom was a principle city of the Plain below Mamre, where Abraham pitched his tent between Ai (on the west) and Bethel (on the east).
+Sodom was a large city of the Plain well south of Mamre where Abraham pitched his tent between Ai (on the west) and Bethel (on the east).
 Here in the heat of the day, Abraham was visited by the Three Person God (Baal Shalisha) who spoke to Abraham of the impending judgment of Sodom.
-The Septuagint adds Gomorrah to the narrative, but in the Masoretic Text, the focus is clearly on Sodom because this is where Lot resided.
+The Septuagint adds Gomorrah to the narrative, but in the Masoretic Text, the focus is on Sodom because this is where Lot resided.
+Lot was Abraham's nephew, the son of Abraham's brother Haran.

 This structure suggests that the narrative may originally have been from Lot's point of view rather than from Abraham's.
-Here Lot's 2 sons become the fathers of nations just as Abraham's son Isaac will become the father of a nation.
-The theme of 2 sons for Lot and 1 son for Abraham seems to point to a tradition associated with Lot.
+Here Lot's two sons become the fathers of nations just as Abraham's son Isaac will become the father of a nation.
+The theme of two sons for Lot and one son for Abraham seems to point to a tradition associated with Lot.

 Noah was angry because his son Ham had looked upon his nakedness.
-Jacob was angry because his son Reuben slept with his concubine, which was to expose the Father's nakedness also.
+Jacob was angry because his son Reuben slept with his concubine.
+This "exposed" the father's nakedness.
 Noah’s curse falls on Canaan, Ham’s son, which is a deflection of guilt.
 Jacob’s blessing of Joseph's sons places the youngest above the first-born.
 The excuse given for Jacob’s behavior is that he was blind.
 The excuse given for Noah’s behavior is that he was drunk.

 The curse of Canaan parallels the curse of Cain (Gen. 4:11).
 Cain’s curse involves his being expelled from his homeland.
-The curse of Canaan is intended to justify Israel’s driving out of the inhabitants known as the Canaanites.
-Although some Israelites married Canaanites.
-Salmon, of the tribe of Judah, married Rahab.
+The curse of Canaan is intended to justify Israel’s driving out of the inhabitants of principal cities of the Canaanites.
+Many of these cities were shrine centers with Horite ruler-priests, also known as Ha-biru (Hebrew).
+Some of the Hebrew rulers married Canaanite woman who were also of the Horite ruler caste.
+This appears to be the case with Salmon, of the tribe of Judah, who married Rahab.

-The chiastic structure place the destruction of the Sodomites between the promise of a son for Abraham and the birth of 2 sons to Lot.
+The chiastic structure place the destruction of the Sodomites between the promise of a son for Abraham and the birth of two sons to Lot.
 Three sons represent a tribal confederation in Genesis, so the destruction of the cities of the Dead Sea Plain made way for these Horites to populate the area, which they did.
 Mount Harun was sacred to the Horites.
-(Har and Hur are related to the word Horite.)
+(Har and Hur are related to the words Horim and Horite.)

 The kingdoms of Moab and Ammon were in what is now central Jordan.
 Although not confirmed, the site of Sodom may be what remains of the ancient walled town of Numeira which was consumed by fire around 2350 BC.
 The town of Zoar, to which Lot fled, is south of Numeira.